SuzanDewitz/Computer-Quiz-Game-portfolio-project/README.md

    * In the GitHub repository, navigate to settings tab.
    * From the source section drop-down menu, select the Master Branch.
    * Once the Master Branch has been selected, the page provided the link to the completed website.
+   #### The live link to this website can be found here - https://suzandewitz.github.io/Computer-Quiz-Game-portfolio-project/
   <br>
 <br>